apache/accumulo-website/_docs-2/administration/in-depth-install.md

 ### Deploy Configuration

 Copy [accumulo-env.sh] and [accumulo.properties] from the `conf/` directory on the manager to all Accumulo tablet servers.
-The "host" configuration files files `accumulo-cluster` only need to be on servers where that command is run.
+The "host" configuration files `accumulo-cluster` only need to be on servers where that command is run.

 ### Sensitive Configuration Values